unchartedsoftware/aperture-tiles/docs/documentation/generation/readme.md

 There are three ways to turn your source data into a set of AVRO tiles:

-- Using the built-in CSVBinner tool, which can produce tiles that aggregate numeric data by:
+- Using the built-in CSVBinner tool, which can produce tiles that aggregate numeric data by summation, min, or max.
-	- Summation
-	- Min and max ranges
-	- Time series
-	- Top keywords
 - Creating custom tile-based analytics using the *RDDBinner* APIs.
 - Using third-party tools, provided they adhere to the Aperture Tiles AVRO schema.
 Basic schema files are available in `binning-utilities/src/main/resources`.